 Ballistic: Ecks vs. Sever provides examples of the following tropes:

-- Backwards-Firing Gun: The Big Bad tricks a lackey into killing himself by giving him a backwards-firing pistol.
+- Backwards-Firing Gun: The Big Bad tricks a Mook into killing himself by giving him a backwards-firing pistol.

-- Cool Versus Awesome: The movie makes a valiant attempt to run on this trope.
+- Cool vs. Awesome: The movie makes a valiant attempt to run on this trope.

 - Dual Wielding: Sever does this with a pair of telescopic batons.

-- Hoist by His Own Petard: Gant's plan revolved around using a nanobot that can cause heart attacks.
-However, by the end, he gets shot by a bullet prepared with said nanobots and dies.
+- Hoist by His Own Petard: Gant's plan revolves around using a nanobot that can cause heart attacks.
+In the last scene, Sever shoots him with a bullet primed with one said nanobot and promptly pushes a button to kill him.
+(Gant: "All that training ... is that the best you can do?"
+Sever: "No. This is.")

 - Luke, I Am Your Father: Ecks eventually finds out that he has a son — Michael.

 - Made of Iron: Most characters are this, or if not, they just shrug off being shot, in or near explosions and vehicle crashes without much care.
 Gant's reaction to Sever shooting him in the arm might be the most ridiculous, since it sets up the Hoist by His Own Petard moment above.